home-assistant/home-assistant.io/source/more-info/no-url-available.markdown

 Another good solution is configuring the Home Assistant instance URL in Home Assistant.
-By letting Home Assistant know about the URL you use to access it, Home Assistant will be able to deal with that in s situation like this.
+By letting Home Assistant know about the URL you use to access it, Home Assistant will be able to deal with that in a situation like this.

 Please note, you'll need to enable advanced mode in your user profile in order